frictionlessdata/goodtables-js/README.md

 ### Examples

-Code examples in this readme requires `node v8.0+` or proper modern browser .
+Code examples in this readme requires Node v8.0+ or proper modern browser .
 Also you need to wrap code into async function if there is `await` keyword used.

 ```js
 const source = '<SOURCE_URL>'